On homogeneous Hermite-Lorentz spaces: Introduction

 \subsubsection{List}

-There are lists of pseudo-Riemannian {\bf irreducible} symmetric spaces \cite{Besse}.
+There are lists of pseudo-Riemannian {\bf irreducible} symmetric spaces, see for instance \cite{Besse, Berger, Kath}.
 (Here irreducibility concerns isotropy, but for symmetric spaces, besides the flat case, the holonomy and isotropy groups coincide.
 In particular, holonomy irreducible symmetric spaces are isotropy irreducible) .
-It turns out that the five previous spaces are all the K\"ahler-Lorentz (or equivalently Hermite-Lorentz) ones.
-Our theorem \ref{irreducible} below will give a non list-checking proof of this classification.
+It turns out that the five previous spaces are all the K\"ahler-Lorentz (or equivalently Hermite-Lorentz) ones. \\ {\it Our theorem \ref{irreducible} below will give in particular a non list-checking proof of this classification.}